248 358-6647

 The State of Michigan offers diversion programs that allow certain offenders to keep a criminal conviction off their public record.
 While the conditions of diversion programs vary from court to court, generally, all diversions include fines/costs, probation and community service.
 There are no diversion programs for most traffic offenses, capital offenses (life-maximum) and serious/violent felonies.

 Several of Michigan’s diversion programs are listed below.
+Keep in mind that this is just a small overview of just a handful of the many different diversion programs available.
 To determine if there are any options available to you, consult with a knowledgeable attorney who has experience in getting clients into diversion programs.

 A diversion program for individuals between the ages of 18-26 who plead guilty to certain charges.
 Drunk driving and certain other offenses do not qualify.
 Cases are shielded from public view and dismissed upon successful completion of probation.